 Campus:St. George (Downtown Toronto)

-The Institute of Biomedical Engineering (https://bme.utoronto.ca) in the Faculty of Applied Science and Engineering at the University of Toronto invites applications for up to two full-time tenure stream appointments in the broad areas of Molecular Engineering, Cell & Tissue Engineering, Biomaterials, Computational Bioengineering, Immunoengineering, Synthetic Biology, and Devices.
-The appointments will be at the rank of Assistant Professor with an expected start date of September 1, 2022.
+The Institute of Biomedical Engineering (https://bme.utoronto.ca) in the Faculty of Applied Science and Engineering at the University of Toronto invites applications for up to three full-time tenure stream appointments in the broad areas of Molecular Engineering, Cell & Tissue Engineering, Biomaterials, Computational Bioengineering, Immunoengineering, Synthetic Biology, and Devices.
+The appointment will be at the rank of Assistant Professor with an expected start date of July 1, 2023.

 Excellence in research will be determined by the quality of articles submitted in the application; output and impact of research or a research pipeline that is at high international levels; publications in top ranked, internationally recognized, and field relevant academic journals; presentations at significant conferences; awards and accolades; and strong endorsements by referees of high international stature.

 Evidence for excellence in teaching will be provided through teaching accomplishments, strong letters of reference and a teaching dossier to include a reflective teaching statement, sample syllabi, and teaching evaluations or other evidence of superior performance in teaching-related activities submitted as part of the application.
 Other teaching-related activities can include performance as a teaching assistant or course instructor, experience leading successful workshops or seminars, student mentorship, or excellent conference presentations or posters.

 Salary will be commensurate with qualifications and experience.